cgswong/presentations/git-intro/06-feature_workflow/feature_workflow.md

 * All “feature” development takes place in a dedicated branch instead of **master**
   - Use descriptive names
 * Keeps master clean
-* Facilitates pull requests and discussion
+* Facilitates pull/merge requests and discussion

 ![feature](feature-workflow.png)